 3.Spiral Fracture Spiral fracture indicates a fracture line that spirals along the long axis of the bone.
 These fractures tend to override and rotate into deformity.
-Easily
+Easily confused with the oblique fracture.
+Instead of a straight break as in oblique fracture that is only in one plane, the break in this case traverses both the planes.